witlessmean/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach manipulates array, map returns new array.

 2. What is the difference between a function and a method?

+a method is a function inside of an object.

 3. What is closure?

+refers to nested objects having closure over certain scopes. so an unnested function will have closure and access to the global scope, and a loop within that function will only have access to that functions scope and its own scope.

 4. Describe the four rules of the 'this' keyword.

+Global binding: when in global scope, this refers to window object.
+Implicit binding: this will refer to the object to the left of the dot.
+New binding: this refers to object created by constructor fuction.
+Explicit binding: using .bind, .call, or .apply to we explicitly define 'this'.

 5. Why do we need super() in an extended class?

+in order to get properties from parent class.

 ## Project Set up